A REVIEW OF SOME SPECIAL EVENTS IN THE LIFE OF THE CHURCH

 Donegal actually has another ministerial candidate in Josh Andrezejewski who entered Union Theological Seminary also upon graduation fromElizabethtown College.
 And we are fortunate to have three members, Steve Sturgis, Tom Labagh and Mike Wills who frequently have very capably substituted in the pulpit.
 Pastor Tom is to be credited for his inspiration and encouragement for all of these in using their time and abilities in serving God and their church.

-3RD ANNUAL DONEGAL HARVEST DAY
+DONEGAL HARVEST DAY

 Our 3rd annual Donegal Harvest Day was held on Saturday, October 15th - one week later than in previous years to avoid competing with the many other activities held on Columbus Day weekend.
 It has rapidly become our largest community outreach endeavor of the year!
 Once again there were many crafts and activities to entertain kids of all ages, great music, quality vendors, and of course plenty of excellent home-made foods, featuring our delicious chicken corn soup and apple dumplings!